 Please note: for individuals with two or more less severe restrictions (significant restrictions), they may qualify under "Cumulative effects of everyday restrictions".
 It may be the case that an individual you are supporting is submitting an application under this category.
-As a psychologist, you are not able to submit an application under this section.
-They will require the support of a GP or Nurse Practitioner to complete their application.
-In this case, you may be asked to provide information to their medical practitioner to support their application.
+As a psychologist, you are not required to complete or submit information for this section.
+Instead, you may wish or be asked by the individual to provide supplementary information to the medical practitioner who is completing the application.

 Further guidance and examples have been provided later in this guide.